Grief turns to anger over gun law after Plymouth shootings

 Meanwhile, a probe is under way into Davison’s possession of a shotgun and a firearms licence, which were returned to him after being removed at the end of last year.

-The gunman’s mother and father reportedly sought help for their son in recent weeks.
+The gunman’s mother and father had reportedly sought help for their son in recent weeks.
 One friend of the family, Klaudia Pieszak, wrote on social media: “The dad even begged the mental health team to assess him but they basically said they couldn’t be bothered and said they were too short of staff to come out.”

+Davison had described himself as an “incel” - an involuntary celibate man - and posted a series of videos online bemoaning the fact that he had not lost his virginity as a teenager.

+One neighbour and a friend of the Davison family said that the killer had fallen out with his mother over his misogynistic views.

 Former chief crown prosecutor Nazir Afzal said on Saturday that Mr Davison was “exactly the type of person the authorities should be keeping an eye on”.